cameron5906/iou-beer/README.md

 @iou_beers iou [with prices] - List of people who you owe beers to, how many, and optionally the prices you'd pay

 @iou_beers leaderboard - Displays the top 5 list of people with the most beers owed to them

+@iou_beers clear - Admin only, clears out the beer database
 ```